Skip to contents

 Scope

 Compute OGTT-based insulin sensitivity indices (Matsuda, Cederholm, Gutt, Stumvoll variants, BIGTT, HIRI_inv, Belfiore, etc.) from glucose/insulin at 0/30/120 minutes plus weight, BMI, age, and sex.
-Includes validation, missingness policies, optional extreme-value screening on outputs, and optional normalization of the returned indices.
+Includes validation, missingness policies, and optional normalization of the returned indices.

 When to use this